Discover Amsterdam

 Image from Monique Vermeulen; Amsterdam Museum

-The Willet-Holthuysen Museum on Herengracht is a 17th-century mansion, once considered among the most prominent buildings in the city.
+Huis Willet-Holthuysen on Herengracht is a 17th-century mansion, once considered among the most prominent buildings in the city.
 Have a nose through the period rooms, including a ballroom, garden room and dining room, to see how the wealthy former owners lived life to the full.
-The garden is designed in French classical style with ornate statues, manicured hedges and gravel that has been sprinkled into a work of art in itself.
-Take a seat on one of the benches, enjoy the sun and imagine yourself in a fairy tale.
+The garden is designed in the French classical style with ornate statues, manicured hedges and gravel sprinkled into a work of art.
+Sit on one of the benches, enjoy the sun and imagine yourself in a fairy tale.

 NEMO Science Museum